midnightntwrk/midnight-template-repo/README.md

 ### SECURITY.md

 Provides a brief description of the Midnight Foundation's security policy and how to properly disclose security issues.

-### SUPPORT.md

-Outlines the ways users can get help or support for a Midnight project.

 ### CONTRIBUTING.md